 In addition to the above, the services of the Executive Headteacher, Martin Tissot, are treated as a "gift in kind" provided free of charge under the Memorandum of Understanding.
-The equivalent value of his services to Salvatorian College for the financial year ended 31 August 2021 equated to £57,896 (2020: £56,472).
-Certain staff members employed by Cardinal Hume Academies Trust were "gifted" to the Trust under the same Memorandum of Understanding, the total value of which amounted to £141,587 (2020: £189,658).
-The Cardinal Hume Academies Trust also made a cash grant of £40,000 (2020: £nil) to fund an investment educational facilities.
+The equivalent value of his services to Salvatorian College for the year ended 31 August 2022 equated to £58,996 (2021: £57,896).
+Certain staff members employed by Cardinal Hume Academies Trust were "gifted" to Salvatorian College under the same Memorandum of Understanding, the total value of which amounted to £99,576 (2021: £141,587).
+The Cardinal Hume Academies Trust also made a cash grant of £nil (2021: £40,000) to fund an investment educational facilities.